dm0n3y/prelim-paper/essay/essay.md

 The qualifications for a tile sequence to an opseq enjoy a simple physical metaphor:

-1. every tile *fits* its siblings: if a pair of tips meet, they look like $\langle\langle$ or $\rangle\rangle$; and
+1. every tile *fits* its neighbors: if a pair of tips meet, they look like $\langle\langle$ or $\rangle\rangle$; and
 2. every tile sequence is *convex*: